-Sinus Bradycardia - Sinus Rhythm.
+Sinus Bradycardia - Sinus Rhythms.

 - Rhythms are often named according to the origin of the electrical activity in the heart or the structure where the problem is occurring.